nhsland/futurenhs-platform/docs/tech-stack/README.md

 ### Terraform

 We also considered **Azure Resource Manager (ARM) Templates**.
-That's Azure's proprietary format for declarative infrastructure management.
+ARM templates are Azure's proprietary format for declarative infrastructure management.
 It's possible to generate ARM templates from the Azure Portal.
 Arguments for Terraform are that it's platform agnostic, so developer skills are transferable and it's possible to manage multiple providers with the same tool.
-There is no clear best solution.
+In our mind there is no clear best solution.

 ### Kubernetes

 We also considered **Azure App Service**.
-Kubernetes provides a range of features itself and in it's ecosystem, that would be harder to build on top of App Services, e.g.: auto-scaling, zero-downtime deployments, automated canary/blue-green deployments, local development.
+Kubernetes provides a range of features itself and through it's ecosystem, that would be harder to build on top of App Services.
+Examples: auto-scaling, zero-downtime deployments, automated canary/blue-green deployments, local development.

 ### GitHub Actions